In recent years, we've been hearing terms like AR and VR more and more often.

-AR, VR, and MR are technologies that combine the "real world" and "virtual world", and their general term is XR.
+AR, VR, and MR are technologies that combine the "real world" and the "virtual world," and are collectively referred to as XR.

 Contents